 This research was fulfilled in parallel to the Video Scoring project.
-They both pursued the same goal of estimating the position and orientation of parachute recovery systems (PRS) during the entire drop, from exiting an aircraft until impact, but using different sources of data.
-This specific project was relying entirely on the data provided by an onboard inertial measurement unit (IMU).
+They both pursued the same goal of estimating the position and orientation of parachute recovery system (PRS) during the entire aidrop, from exiting an aircraft until impact, but using different sources of data.
+This specific project was relying entirely on data provided by an onboard inertial measurement unit (IMU).
 The reasoning for using IMU only is as follows.

-The optical ground stations or KTMs (discussed on the Video Scoring project page) have a limitation on the number of articles they can track simultaneously (only one PRS at a time if high-resolution imagery is required).
-Hence, they cannot be used in a mass drop.
+The optical ground stations or KTMs (discussed on the Video Scoring project page) have a limitation on the number of test articles they can track simultaneously (only one PRS at a time if high-resolution imagery is required).
+Hence, they cannot be used in a mass airdrop.
 Besides, they have significant manpower requirement, require days to process data (manually), are cost prohibitive to many testing programs, and are a limited material resource.
-That is why for real-time operational trajectories, Precision Guided PRS (PGPRS) utilize GPS systems.
-However, the GPS systems take approximately 30 seconds after aircraft exit to produce a solution (Fig.A) and are susceptible to GPS jamming in the combat environment (if available at all).
+That is why for real-time operational trajectories, Precision Guided PRS (PGPRS) utilize onboard GPS receivers.
+However, those GPS receivers require take approximately 30 seconds after aircraft exit to produce a solution (Fig.A) and are susceptible to GPS jamming (if available at all).

 The outcome of this project was the development of a Payload Derived Position Acquisition System (PDPAS).
-The PDPAS is an instrumentation set and software algorithm that could be installed onto a PRS.
+The PDPAS is the instrumentation set and software algorithm that could be installed onto PRS.
 The PDPAS is supposed to generate PRS trajectories in real time for testing and operational use.
-This trajectory generation is supposed to be done without the required use of GPS and produce a six-degree-of-freedom (6DoF) solution for the PRS’s trajectory from aircraft exit to ground impact.
+The trajectory generation is supposed to be done without the required use of GPS and produce a six-degree-of-freedom (6DoF) solution for the PRS’s trajectory from aircraft exit to ground impact.

-Figure B shows the hardware setup on top of the payload.
-The GPS receiver was still used to compare the true data (available after 30 seconds after release) against the estimates provided by the PDPAS.
+Figure B shows the hardware setup on top of payload.
+In this set up, the GPS receiver was still used to compare the true data (available after 30 seconds past release) against the estimates provided by PDPAS.
 Figure C depicts the rigged system before being deployed out of C-130 aircraft.
-An overall sequencing of the events before and after the PRS release is shown in Fig.D, and Fig.E presents the developed Simulink model that processes the data.
-Obviously, the PDPAS uses the strapdown IMU mechanization (Fig.F).
+An overall sequencing of the events before and after the PRS release is shown in Fig.D, and Fig.E presents the developed Simulink model that processes IMU data.
+Obviously, PDPAS uses the strapdown IMU mechanization (Fig.F).

 |Figure B. The GPS/IMU set atop a payload.||Figure C. The PRS in the cargo bay.|